 - Start with a Forex Demo Account: Before diving into live trading, get comfortable with the trading platform and develop your strategies using a forex demo account.
 It allows you to trade with virtual money in real market conditions, helping you understand the mechanics of trading, test your strategies, and build confidence without risking real money.

 - Educate Yourself: Knowledge is power in forex trading.
 Take the time to educate yourself about the market, trading strategies, and economic factors that influence currency prices.
-Utilize resources such as online courses, webinars, books, and articles.
+Utilise resources such as online courses, webinars, books, and articles.
 Focus on learning about technical analysis, fundamental analysis, and risk management.

 - Manage Your Risk: Effective risk management is vital to long-term success in Forex trading.
 Never risk more than you can afford to lose, and always use stop-loss orders to limit potential losses.
 Diversify your trades to spread risk across different currency pairs and avoid overexposure to any single position.